5 Employee Recognition Program Myths Debunked

 Myth: Higher paychecks keep employees happy and motivated.

-While employees should certainly be paid fairly for their contributions to an organization, not all people are motivated by money.
+Fact: While employees should certainly be paid fairly for their contributions to an organization, not all people are motivated by money.
 A person’s salary should not be treated as a reward or a benefit.
 When the going gets tough, it’s the people, company culture, and the appreciation employees receive that makes them do their best work.

 Implementing a successful employee recognition program provides a central talent management tool to help guide employee performance, maintain and increase engagement, reduce turnover, and foster an improved culture, driving business success.
 This is something salary alone cannot do.